 - 1 cup plain low-fat or non-fat Greek yogurt

 - 1/3 cup cooked grains, such as farro, quinoa or brown rice.
 You can also use good old-fashioned oats (they will absorb the liquid and plump overnight)

 - 1/2 cup fresh berries or sliced fruit (chopped pears, apples or even segments of orange work well)

 - Seasonings of choice: ground cinnamon, a drizzle of honey or maple syrup.
 Nuts are also good, but they will lose their crunch.

 Recipe #3: Frittata Muffins

-These protein powerhouses can be baked up in muffin tins, cooled and stored in the fridge for later in the week, or frozen in Ziploc bags for up to a month.
+These protein powerhouses can be baked up in muffin tins, cooled and stored in the fridge for later in the week, or frozen in containers for up to a month.
 To eat, simply reheat for 1 to 2 minutes in the microwave.
 Experiment with different veggies depending on what’s in season.
 In early fall, use up the end-of-season bounty of zucchini, corn and cherry tomatoes with a little basil and feta.
 As the weather turns colder, try cubed cooked winter squash, sautéed kale or spinach, diced apples and sharp cheddar.
 The possibilities are endless!